ekiden/ekiden/README.md

 ### Compute node

-Currently, the 3 processes (compute, storage, tendermint) look for each other on `localhost`.
+Currently, the 3 processes (compute, consensus, tendermint) look for each other on `localhost`.
 In order to attach secondary shells to an existing container, use this helper script:
 ```bash
 $ bash scripts/sgx-attach.sh